MauricioCafiero/CafChemTeach/tips_one_liners.md

 # Some basics of Python
+See below for examples of basic concepts in Python.

 - [Basic For loops](#basicforloops) <br>
 - [For loops for lists/iterables](#forloopsforlists) <br>
 - [For loops for dictionaries](#forloopsfordictionaries) <br>